 Q2: We made a big mistake cosigning for our children’s college funding.
 Now, years later, we owe so much on their loans.
 And the worst part—they didn’t even graduate!
 We are trying to survive on one income.
 Any advice would be greatly appreciated.
 Anna

 I am so sorry that you are facing this horrible financial situation.
-The sad truth is that you are not alone.
-Much of the $1.4 trillion in outstanding student debt is being shouldered by parents, and it could be affecting their retirement.
+You might take solace in knowing that you are not alone.
+Much of the $1.75 trillion in outstanding student debt is being shouldered by parents, and it could be affecting their retirement.

 Q3: I tried making the spreadable butter.
 I’m wondering what I did wrong—possibly my choice of oil.
 What I had on hand was vegetable oil.
 I beat the butter and slowly added 1/2 cup oil, but stopped adding when the consistency got very soft.
 Should I have used canola oil?
 My end product tasted awful of oil.
 I’m willing to give this another shot if I screwed up by using vegetable oil.
 Thanks.
 Pam